Saidapet

 Saidapet, also known as Saidai, is a neighbourhood in Chennai, India, situated in the northern banks of the Adyar River and serves as an entry point to Central Chennai.
 It is surrounded by West Mambalam in the North, C.I.T Nagar in the North-East, Nandanam in the East, Guindy in the South, Jafferkhanpet and Ashok Nagar in the North-West.
 The Saidapet Court, the only other court of judicature in Chennai city apart from the Madras High Court, and the Saidapet bus depot are located here.
 Prior to its incorporation in Madras city, Saidapet functioned as the administrative headquarters of Chingleput district.
 The neighbourhood is served by Saidapet railway station of the Chennai Suburban Railway Network.

 Saidapet was occupied by the British East India Company and was made the administrative headquarters of Chingleput district.
 The health district in Chengalpet district is split into Saidapet hud and Kanchipuram hud.
 Panagal building which is a part of Saidapet is a famous landmark.

 History

 The Maraimalai Adigal Bridge (previously the Marmalong Bridge) connects the northern banks of the Adyar river with the south.
 This bridge was originally built in 1726 by Coja Petrus Uscan.
 The dilapidated old bridge was replaced by a new one in the 1960s built as part of the reconstruction and modernization efforts.

 Saidapet was obtained by the British East India Company in the 1700s along with the jaghir of Chingleput.
 From 1859 to 1947, Saidapet served as the district headquarters of Chingleput District.
 In 1947, the headquarters was shifted to Chengalpattu.
 Saidapet was included in Madras city during 1945-46 and since then forms a part of the corporation.
 Saidapet had a large weaver population and handlooms were in operation as late as 1990.
 It was also quite notorious for filariasis back in the olden days.

 Religion

-There are several temples, churches and mosque in the area.
+There are several Hindu temples, churches and mosques in the area.